jpvasco/GME_Cpp/DOCUMENTATION.md

 **_Memory deallocation_**

 `free_MHeigen(gme)`<br/>
-Deallocates all arrays associated to the eigenvalue problem.
+Deallocates all arrays associated with the eigenvalue problem.

 `free_TETM(gme)`<br/>
-Deallocates the arrays associated to the guided mode solutions.
+Deallocates the arrays associated with the guided mode solutions.

 `free_Metaeps1(gme)`, `free_Metaeps2(gme)` and `free_Metaeps3(gme)`<br/>
 Deallocates the dielectric matrices in the corresponding three regions.